Can Groundcover Replace Mulch? - World's Coolest Rain Gauge Co.

 One concern many gardeners have is how to continue improving the soil once groundcover covers everything.

-The good news is that established groundcover beds typically need less intervention than newly planted areas.
-Rather than applying thick layers of compost, use a light topdressing of about ¼ to ½ inch.
+Fortunately, mature groundcover usually requires less intervention than newly planted beds.
+Rather than spreading thick layers of compost, apply a light topdressing of about ¼ to ½ inch once each year.

-Screened compost works particularly well because it settles more easily through stems and foliage.
-After a rainstorm or watering, much of the compost naturally works its way toward the soil surface.
+Screened compost works especially well because the fine particles settle naturally between stems and leaves instead of burying the plants.
+After rainfall or irrigation, much of the compost gradually reaches the soil surface.

-Earthworms and other soil organisms gradually incorporate the material deeper into the soil.
-This process takes longer than tilling compost into bare ground, but it more closely resembles how soil improves in natural ecosystems.
+Earthworms, fungi, insects, and countless other soil organisms slowly incorporate that organic matter into the root zone.
+Although this process takes longer than tilling compost into bare soil, it closely mirrors the way healthy soil develops in forests and natural landscapes.

 Is Leaf Mold Better Than Compost?

-For many groundcover plantings, leaf mold may actually be the easiest amendment to apply.
+For many established groundcover beds, leaf mold may be the easiest organic amendment of all.

-Because leaf mold is lightweight and finely textured, it tends to settle through the canopy without smothering plants.
-A thin application can often be spread directly over established groundcover and left alone.
+Because leaf mold is lightweight, loose, and finely textured, it filters through dense foliage more easily than heavier compost.
+A thin application can often be spread directly over established groundcover and left alone without disturbing the plants.

-If you already make leaf mold from autumn leaves, it can be an excellent annual soil amendment for woodland gardens and shaded groundcover beds.
+If you already make leaf mold from your autumn leaves, it can become one of the simplest annual amendments for woodland gardens, shaded borders, and other established groundcover plantings.

 Should You Mulch Over Groundcover?